 Marc: We now have offices in Orlando, Miami, and Gainesville.
 We’re growing radically.
 Our footprint is growing, our team members are growing, and our scale is growing in a way where we should onboard over 1,000 additional investors this year.

-There’s no one who is having the impact that we’re having.
+There’s, in effect, no one who is having the impact that we’re having.
 I say that not to brag, because there’s a lot of money being put to work.
 Somebody writing a $30 million check into one company is a tremendous, wonderful thing.
 But, that only impacts one company.
 If you really want to make a dent, seed the early stage.
 Enough companies need to get enough capital so that enough of them can succeed.

 It’s not only about the return on investment – it’s jobs too, it’s a lot of other things.
 We want to create more ConnectWises.
 70 millionaires – that’s a beautiful thing, and they’re tech millionaires too.